PharmaLedger-IMI/helm-charts/usecases/new-network/readme.md

 3. storage data used by the blockchain deployment
 4. different annotations or configurations for the deployment

-The structure of this values.yaml file in documented in https://github.com/PharmaLedger-IMI/helm-charts/blob/master/charts/read.me
+The structure of the values.yaml file is documented in [New-Network chart folder](../../charts/new-network/readme.md)

 #### Step 4: Install the helm chart